Beresheet (Genesis) 1:1–6:8

 God clearly speaks to someone of the exact same image (figure, identity and character) and likeness (shadow or shade).
 God can be the only one who is equal to God.
 So, who could it be?
 The answer is found in Genesis 3:8:

 And they heard the sound (voice) of the LORD God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the LORD God among the trees of the garden.

 In the “Onkelos Tirgom” (an ancient Aramaic translation of the Torah), it translates this verse as, “And they heard the voice of the Word of God walking in the garden…” (emphasis mine) Who is the Word of God?
 Yeshua, His Son, our Messiah!

-Yeshua was present at the Creation of the world; not only that, but He is the conduit by which the Father brought all things into being.
-He is the Word through which the Father spoke the world into existence.
-And through Yeshua, Adam and Eve had fellowship with God, just as it is today for us who have fellowship with the Father through Yeshua, our High Priest.
+The Word was present at the Creation of the world; not only that, but He is the conduit by which the Father brought all things into being.
+Through the word, the Father spoke the world into existence.
+And through the Word, Adam and Eve had fellowship with God, just as it is today for us who have fellowship with the Father through Yeshua, our High Priest.

 In closing, I want to remind us of the wisdom found in the Word of God, which contains great “hidden treasures.”
 (Proverbs 2:1-5) His word gives us the only tools we’ll ever need for abundant life.
 It is my hope and prayer that each of you reading these blog entries will discover anew the answer to the “mystery” in the only solution that God Himself gives, in His Son, the living Word.
 Only in Him will we find true knowledge of God.